jwargo/ReactiveConf-2017/readme.md

-# ReactiveCon 2017
+# Visual Studio App Center: A/B Testing for React Native Apps
 This repository countains the project source code for my ReactiveConf 2017 session.
-The session's entitled *Creative Hacking: Using Code Push for React Native A/B Testing*.
-In the session, I'll show how to, well, do A/B testing in a React Native app using Microsoft Visual Studio Mobile Center's CodePush service.
+My session, *Creative Hacking: Using Code Push for React Native A/B Testing*, demonstrated how to use several Visual Studio App Center features (Analytics, CodePush, and Push) to implement A/B testing in a React Native application.